 What a poor substitute it is for leadership to expound adherence to the true and powerful doctrines of Scripture over and (perhaps unintentionally) against the love of the God those doctrines portray!
 When fundamentalism becomes the primary lens of those in church leadership, they first lead their people to seek right doctrine and good behavior even more so than Christ.
 This is what the church in Ephesus was guilty of.
 Their concern was more towards right doctrine than love for Christ.
 What started as defense because of a love for Christ, turned into a loveless defense of Christ.

 This loss of love is seen even more acutely in that a fundamentalist lens leads people to be suspicious and lack grace toward others in the church.
 Fundamentalism, when primary, creates a culture of critical inspection that fails to remember that is only by God’s grace and through his Spirit that people’s minds and hearts are transformed into complete and glad submission to the Father’s will.
 Jesus says in John 13:35 that the mark of discipleship is the love within his body toward one another.
 What happens when fundamentalism seeps into church leadership is that the effort to uphold right behavior and doctrine actually creates a culture that is opposed to Christ’s standard for how the church is to live.

 The first danger of fundamentalism in leadership is the loss of love and joy in the Lord and grace towards those within the church.
-Quoting Barclay, Mounce sums up this first danger, “heresy-hunting had killed love and orthodoxy had been achieved at the price of fellowship.”
-According to Christ in Revelation 2, that was too great of a price to pay.
+Quoting Barclay, Mounce sums up this first danger, that was too great of a price to pay.

 A Distraction from the Mission of God